norswap/autumn/doc/A2-first-grammar.md

 ## `lazy` and `sep`

-You should be able to tell what most of the methods do by comparison with our previous description of the grammar.
+You should be able to tell what most of the methods do by comparison with our previous descriptions of the grammar.
 There are two of them that are slightly off, however.

+(We'll go over basic parsers and combinators briefly in [A4.
+Basic Parsers](A4-basic-parsers.md).)

 First, there is that `lazy` method taking a lambda in rule `value`, and how we qualified `object` and `array` with `this.` in that rule.

-`lazy` returns a rule whose parser will be initialized when first used, based on the lambda that it was passed.
+`lazy` returns a parser that will be initialized when first used, based on the lambda that it was passed.
 The reason we need `lazy` is that there is recursion in the grammar: an array may contain values, but a value may itself be an array!

 Because we use fields to store our rules, a rule's definition cannot reference fields that are defined after: when the rule is initialized, these fields won't have been initialized yet!